 There’s often lots of trial and error with new markets.
 What works in your existing market won’t always work well elsewhere.
 That can be tough.
-You need a strong innovation culture and lots of resilience.
+You need a strong breakthrough culture and lots of resilience.

 Product development creates entirely new products.
 It’s different from the product improvement approach we covered earlier.